bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Position Relative Demo</h4>

-In the event that the top and bottom box offset properties are both declared on a relatively positioned element, the top properties will take priority.
+<p>In the event that the top and bottom box offset properties are both
+declared on a relatively positioned element, the top properties will take priority.
 Additionally, if both the left and right box offset properties are declared on a relatively positioned element, priority is given in the direction in which the language of the page is written.
-For example, in English pages the left offset property is given priority, and for Arabic pages the right offset property is given priority.
+For example, in English pages the left offset property is given priority, and for Arabic pages the right offset property is given priority.</p>

 <h4>Position Absolute</h4>

-Absolutely positioned elements accept box offset properties, however they are removed from the normal flow of the document.
+<p>Absolutely positioned elements accept box offset properties, however
+they are removed from the normal flow of the document.
 Upon removing the element from the normal flow, elements are positioned directly in relation to their containing parent whom is relatively or absolutely positioned.
-Should a relatively or absolutely positioned parent not be present, the absolutely positioned element will be positioned in relation to the body of the page.
+Should a relatively or absolutely positioned parent not be present, the absolutely positioned element will be positioned in relation to the body of the page.</p>

-Using absolutely positioned elements and specifying both vertical and horizontal offset properties will move the element with those property values in relation to its relatively positioned parent.
-For example, an element with a top value of 50px and a right value of 100px will position the element 50 pixels down from the top of its relatively positioned parent and 100 pixels in from the right of its relatively positioned parent.
+<p>Using absolutely positioned elements and specifying both vertical and
+horizontal offset properties will move the element with those property values in relation to its relatively positioned parent.
+For example, an element with a top value of 50px and a right value of 100px will position the element 50 pixels down from the top of its relatively positioned parent and 100 pixels in from the right of its relatively positioned parent.</p>

-Furthermore, using an absolutely positioned element and not specifying any box offset property will position the element in the top left of its closest relatively positioned parent.
-Setting one box offset property, such as top, will absolutely position the element vertically but will leave the horizontal positioning to the default value of flush left.
+<p>Furthermore, using an absolutely positioned element and not specifying
+any box offset property will position the element in the top left of its closest relatively positioned parent.
+Setting one box offset property, such as top, will absolutely position the element vertically but will leave the horizontal positioning to the default value of flush left.</p>

-In the demonstration below you can see how each box is absolutely positioned in relation to the parent division, of which is relatively positioned.
-Each individual box is moved in from a specific side with a positive value, or pulled out from a specific side with a negative value.
+<p>In the demonstration below you can see how each box is absolutely
+positioned in relation to the parent division, of which is relatively positioned.
+Each individual box is moved in from a specific side with a positive value, or pulled out from a specific side with a negative value.</p>

 <details>
   <summary>HTML</summary>